Ozioma45/Ozioma45-hotel-management-backend/readMe.md

 This project is licensed under the [MIT License](LICENSE).

 Thank you for using the Hotel Management Backend!
-If you have any questions or need further assistance, please don't hesitate to contact us.
+If you have any questions or need further assistance, please don't hesitate to contact me.